By-Laws

 C. Keep minutes of all meetings of the Staff Officers.
 Help the State Coordinator prepare an agenda for each of these.

-E. Maintain official club records.
+E. Maintain official Charter records.

 Section 6.
 It shall be the Duty of the Research Officer:

-D. To research and investigate new leads as directed by the State Coordinator and to report such findings to the State Coordinator without exception using a Report Form.
+D. To research and investigate new leads as directed by the State Coordinator and to report such findings to the State Coordinator, without exception, using a Report Form.

 F. To preside at any meetings in the absence of both the State Coordinator or as directed by the State Coordinator.